10 Signs of A Toxic Relationship: Spot The Red Flags

 A key early sign of a toxic relationship is the increasing lack of empathy and support from your partner.

-You may find that they are dismissive of your feelings or needs, and do not show any interest in your life outside the relationship.
+You find they are dismissive of your feelings and needs.
+They show little to no interest in your life outside the relationship.

 “Toxic people … are blissfully unaware of the negative impact that they have on those around them.”